random stuff about me - mostly truth or lies - both or neither - about me though - it's always about me -

 Poor Cow Poke, he wasn’t a bad hombre, in fact he was in general a golly-gosh, giddy-up, god-goggling, graciously good hombre.
 Perhaps a little burnt bad around the edges, but generally gratifyingly good.
 It wasn’t his will to be grudgingly guiltily guided by that grubby, greasy, grandiose, god-forsaken, gloriously grandstanding Count Flavius.
 It was all circumstance, kismet, fate, chance.
 Yes, chance.
 You remember chance - there is only chance.
 Life is chance.
 Death is chance.
 Chance is chance.
 It is all chance, and after all Flavious had Sonia and The Cow Poke’s only chance was to use the Ju-Ju to get her back.
 The Cow Poke was sorry, seriously sorry, sadly shamed, shaky, scruples sacrificed - but his love for Sonia was sacrosanct.

 Flavious wanted the Ju-Ju voodoo-hoodoo and in return he had promised to return Sonia.
 So this was no time to hang around – they had a boat to catch.
 They journeyed by foot, by giraffe, by parachute - through snow, and wind, and rain.
-They traversed the dusty deserts, manipulated many mountains, ran rolling river rapids, sailed several salty seas - until at last they came to the Lost Islands, or rather the Lost Islands came to them.
+They traversed the dusty deserts, manipulated many mountains, ran rolling river rapids, sailed several salty seas - until at last they came to the Nobody knew when or how the

 It is said that where there is a will there is a way.
 But will is like time and chance.
 Life is will.
 Death is will.
 Will is will.
 It is all will.
 Sadly this ‘it is said’ does not apply to the Ju-Ju.
 His will, whilst wholeheartedly wholesome to others must never be willed as weapon against the Ju-Ju’s enemies – even Flavius.
 The Holy Peanut must never use the hoodoo-voodoo to save himself – so it is written, and said, and sometimes drawn - Amen.